Summer 2026 Roller Ski Training

 Daily breakdown

-Fridays: Meet at Lebanon Hills MTB parking lot on Johnny Cake Ridge Road.
-Fridays will be interval days.
-Intervals will be on the Covington loop, occasionally up (and down) the Johnny Cake Hill.
+Thursday: Meet at Lebanon Hills MTB (or if closed at Ridge Cliff Park on Covington just West of Johnny Cake Ridge Rd.).
+Thursdays will be interval days.
+Intervals will typically be on the Covington loops just east of Johnny Cake.

 Coaching staff

-• Brian Abery: Development of workout plans, coaching two to three days/week, liaison with community education, parents, and skiers
+- Brian Abery: Development of workout plans, coaching three days/week, liaison with community education, parents, and skiers

-• Scott Lyon: Volunteer and fun coach when he is in town!
+- Scott Lyon: Volunteer Coach extraordinaire when he is in town!

 Cost